Bell-Drummond and Muyeye build big lead for Kent

 On what was a tough day for a weary-looking Northamptonshire attack, Alex Russell and Ben Sanderson emerged from the onslaught with two wickets apiece.

-Bell-Drummond set the tone, on-driving the first ball of the day back past the stumps for four, but it wasn't long before Muyeye took centre-stage.
+Bell-Drummond set the tone, on-driving the first ball of the day back past the stumps for four, but it was not long before Muyeye took centre stage.

 The 22-year-old, who originally arrived on these shores with his mother as an asylum seeker, showed his promise as a schoolboy at Eastbourne where he set records for the number of runs scored (1,112) and sixes hit (56) in his first season.